opennms-forge/onms-k8s-poc/README.md

 ## Start an external Minion

 The [start-minion.sh](start-minion.sh) script is designed for the test use case.
-To tune it for your use case, you can alter all the environment variables with argument flags, for instance:
+To tune it for your use case, you can alter all all its internal variables with argument flags, for instance:

 ```bash
 ./start-minion.sh \